+- > Medical;

+- > Dental:

+- Vision;

-- > Medical; - > Dental; - > Vision; - > Health Care Spending Account, provided your domestic partner/civil union partner and his or her eligible children are considered tax dependents under Section 152 of the Code, as determined without regard to subsections (b)(1), (b)(2), and (d)(1)(B) thereof; (Note: Civil union partners/domestic partners who are not considered tax dependents under Section 152 cannot have their claims reimbursed under the Health Care Spending Account); - > Limited Purpose Health Care Spending Account, provided your domestic partner/civil union partner and his or her eligible children are considered tax dependents under Section 152 of the Code, as determined without regard to subsections (b)(1), (b)(2) and (d)(1)(B) thereof; - > Dependent Day Care Spending Account, provided your domestic partner/civil union partner and his or her eligible children are considered tax dependents under Section 152 of the Code, as determined without regard to subsections (b)(1), (b)(2) and (d)(1)(B) thereof; and - > GUL and Supplemental AD&D insurance for domestic partners/civil union partners and life insurance for children.
+- Health Care Spending Account (HCSA), provided your domestic partner/civil union partner and his or her eligible children are considered tax dependents under Section152 of the Code, as determined without regard to subsections (b)(1), (b)(2), and (d)(1)(B) thereof; (Note: Civil union partners/domestic partners who are not considered tax dependents under Section152 cannot have their claims reimbursed under the Health Care Spending Account); - > Limited Purpose Health Care Spending Account (LPSA), provided your domestic partner/civil union partner and his or her eligible children are considered tax dependents under Section 152 of the Code, as determined without regard to subsections (b)(1), (b)(2) and (d)(1)(B) thereof; - Dependent Day Care Spending Account (DCSA), provided your domestic partner/civil union partner and his or her eligible children are considered tax dependents under Section 152 of the Code, as determined without regard to subsections (b)(1), (b)(2) and (d)(1)(B) thereof; and - > Group Universal Life (GUL) and Supplemental Accidental Death & Dismemberment (AD&D) insurance for domestic partners/civil union partners and life insurance for children.

 You may enroll your domestic partner/civil union partner and his or her eligible children in the medical and/or dental plan in which you enroll.
-You may enroll your domestic partner/civil union partner in spouse GUL and Supplemental AD&D insurance, and/or the vision plan even if you do not enroll in those Plans.
+You may enroll your domestic partner/civil union partner in spousal GUL and Supplemental AD&D insurance, and/or the vision plan even if you do not enroll in those Plans.

-Note: None of the Citi medical options has a pre-existing condition limitation or exclusion that would prevent you from enrolling your domestic partner in the Plan or from your domestic partner receiving benefits for a specific condition or illness.
+Note: None of the Citi medical options has a pre-existing condition limitation or exclusion that would prevent you from enrolling your domestic/civil union partner in the Plan or from your domestic partner receiving benefits for a specific condition or illness.